AlaskaAirlines/auro-lockup/README.md

 Open [localhost:8000](http://localhost:8000/)

+### API generation

+The custom element API file is generated in the build and committed back to the repo with a version change.
+If the API doc has changed without a version change, author's are to run `npm run build:api` to generate the doc and commit to version control.

 ### Testing

 Automated tests are required for every Auro component.
 See `.\test\auro-lockup.test.js` for the tests for this component.
 Run `npm test` to run the tests and check code coverage.
 Tests must pass and meet a certain coverage threshold to commit.
 See [the testing documentation](https://auro.alaskaair.com/support/tests) for more details.

+### Bundled assets

+Bundled assets are only generated in the remote and not merged back to this repo.
+To review and/or test a bundled asset locally, run `$ npm run bundler` to generate assets.

+### Demo deployment

+To deploy a demo version of the component for review, run `npm run demo:build` to create a `./build` directory that can be pushed to any static server.

+<small>Built from WC-Generator v3.5.0</small>